 In this case a recommendation should be made to the examination board that the student should be permitted to undertake another placement of equivalent length, or in exceptional cases, to continue the placement with another provider.
 If the placement was the student's first attempt, then the placement which is subsequently organised will also be regarded as a first attempt.
-If the placement was the student's final attempt, then the placement which is subsequently organised will also be regarded as a final attempt.
+If the placement was the student's final attempt, then the placement which is subsequently organised will also be regarded as a first attempt.
+If the placement was the student's final attempt, then the placement which is subsequently organised will also be regarded as a first attempt.

 ii) Evidence has been produced to indicate that the student's behaviour and/or performance on the placement is such as to disadvantage the education and/or well-being of the students, or to otherwise disrupt the smooth running of the institution.
 In this eventually the case should be referred immediately to the Faculty Practice Panel.